 You Trust Each Other

 A major sign of a healthy friendship (or any relationship for that matter) is trust.
 When you have trust, you can feel comfortable sharing your feelings and the details of your life without any fear that you won't be accepted or that your personal life will be shared with others.
 And this goes both ways.
 Your friend should trust you just as much as you trust them.
 "Without trust, there is no authenticity to the friendship," says licensed counselor Suzanne Degges-White.

 Even if you have an incredible best friend or group of friends, it doesn't hurt to expand your social circle.
 That's why great friends will nurture your relationship, yet still encourage you to meet people and try new things without them.

 A healthy friendship means that sometimes you and your BFF spend time apart, and that's okay.
 When your friend helps you be a strong version of yourself, you can feel free to establish your own identity.
 That means sometimes you'll spend time with your best friend, and other times you'll do your own thing.
 It's all about balance.

 You Respect Each Other's Boundaries

 Another sign of a healthy friendship is the ability to respect each other's boundaries.
-This means that you and your friend are happy with the amount of time you spend with each other and neither of you feel neglected or ignored.
+This means that you and your friend are happy with the amount of time you spend with each other, and neither of you feels neglected or ignored.
 Good friends know where the boundaries are that will make them both feel comfortable and safe.
 "Some friends may have a difficult time letting people get close to them for fear of being hurt.
 Don’t crowd your friends—give them the space they need to feel comfortable, and let the relationship deepen over time," Degges-White says.